KhronosGroup/UnityGLTF/README.md

 ### Tests

+> 🏗️ Under construction.
+Tests are currently in a separate (private) repository due to test asset licensing reasons.

 To run tests with UnityGLTF as package, you'll have to add UnityGLTF to the "testables" array in manifest.json:

 ```